 Polycarbonate lenses are made from a type of plastic that is famous for its durability.
 Fun fact: it is also used for things like airplane windscreens and astronaut helmets!
 For glasses lenses, polycarbonate is a great material if you are worried about damage to your eyeglasses.

 This material is useful if you live an active lifestyle.
 Do you often do sports while wearing your glasses?
 Polycarbonate lenses are perfect for you.
 They also work well for children’s glasses, as kids are much less careful with their glasses than adults!

 Aura, in Champagne

 What Other Lens Options Are There?

-At EyeBuyDirect, we offer tons of options for your lenses.
+At Eyebuydirect, we offer tons of options for your lenses.
 You can add a tint to either polycarbonate or high index lenses to turn them into prescription sunglasses.
-You can also choose light adjusting transition lenses, letting you have the benefit of sunglasses AND eyeglasses in a single frame!
+You can also choose light adjusting transitions lenses, letting you have the benefit of sunglasses AND eyeglasses in a single frame!

 Another great feature to consider is digital screen protection lenses.
 These filter out harmful blue light from digital screens which can cause eye strain.
 Most of us use digital screens a lot, making this a great choice to protect our eye health.

 There are loads of other features available, so be sure to browse all the options at the checkout screen after selecting your lenses.

 We offer a few different indexes on our lenses.
 Our polycarbonate lenses have a 1.59 index which, while quite thin, is more focused on durability than lightness.

 Our 1.6, 1.67, and 1.74 index lenses can all be considered high index.
 These lenses are super-thin but are also more expensive than the polycarbonate option.